 Similarly, once we know what we want, we can compare our reasons and excuses against them – is this really how I want to define myself and my life?

 Similarly, it is often useful to prioritize our values – to know which is the most important for us?
 If I have to choose between A or B – which do I hold to be the highest?
 How will I choose to be “true to myself”?

 It is also important to be clear on the definition and meaning that I give to a particular value, and understand any changes that this may suffer over time.
 Life happens – our values and priorities change.
-For example, it may not be important to us to spend a lot of time with our family, until someone gets ill.
+For example, it may not be important for us to spend a lot of time with our family until someone gets ill.
 Suddenly we recognise the importance of that aspect of our lives.

 When we are clear on our values, we can more easily prioritize – how will I choose to invest my time?
 What are the results that I am looking to achieve in deciding this way?

 Of course, all of this requires that we stop, pause and consider – not simply rushing in to make a decision without great contemplation.

 As I mentioned above, I also wanted to share my core values and how I define them – what do they mean to me?
 As an mBIT coach, I believe it’s important to start from the heart, and yet align my head and gut in the exercise, and I want to use my values to demonstrate this to you.

 - Heart – what do I hold most important?
 What do I value in my life?
 How do I want to feel?